 Types of Employment

-As a full-time employee, you are entitled to all of the minimum conditions laid out in the National Employment Standards as well as the entitlements included in the award or agreement that covers your workplace.
+Full-time workers are entitled to all of the minimum conditions laid out in the National Employment Standards as well as the entitlements included in the award or agreement that covers their workplace.

-You are entitled to all of the minimum conditions laid out in the National Employment Standards as well as the entitlements included in the award or enterprise agreement that covers your workplace.
+Part-time workers are entitled to all of the minimum conditions laid out in the National Employment Standards as well as the entitlements included in the award or agreement that covers their workplace – but some entitlements are relative to the number of days or hours worked per week (usually called ‘pro-rata’).

 Fixed-term contract